UltraHQ/A72-Hidden-Mods/README.md

 [XDA Thread of A72 Hidden Mods](https://forum.xda-developers.com/t/magisk-module-a72-hidden-mods.4258825/)

-### For more mods on CSC-Level also get: [A72-CSC-Mods](https://github.com/UltraHQ/A72-CSC-Mods)
+#### For more mods on CSC-Level also get: [A72-CSC-Mods](https://github.com/UltraHQ/A72-CSC-Mods)

-Installation:
+### Installation:
 1. Download the module from the releases
 2. Open the magisk app and go to modules
 3. Click the "Install from storage" button and select the .zip you just downloaded

-In case the camera app is crashing, when for example selecting pro video mode, delete the camera app data and the issue should be gone.

 > Note: It should only be used on the Galaxy A72 (SM-A725F) running the corresponding android security patch version as written in the releases.
 Trying on other devices is at your own risk.<br/>The changes are always reversable, by simply removing the module in magisk.

+### Troubleshooting:
+If camera app crashes (or other issues like error on 64MP mode) please clear camera app data.

+### Known bugs:
+- Night Mode in camera: Taking a photo with the ultra wide cam will give you an error, but the photo will still save.
+The main cam does not have this problem.
+This issue is only present in night mode and nowhere else.
+- Please report, if you find any

 #### Added OS Features:
 - Higher Audio Quality (Disabled DRC, which deeply compresses audio)